henkoegema/BNO055-NRF24-Python/README.md

 The space background moves opposite the yaw of the object.

 Why all this? : Just for fun!!
-No other reason.